fireship-io/fireship.io/content/lessons/object-oriented-programming-with-typescript/index.md

 }
 ```

 <p class="tip">Note the `super( dbService )` line in the constructor.
-As this class is a descendant, it needs to instantiate its parent. `super( dbService )` tells Typescript to do that and at the same time, pass it the dbService, as required by the parent constructor.</p>
+As this class is a descendant, it needs to instantiate its parent. `super( dbService )` tells TypeScript to do that and at the same time, pass it the dbService, as required by the parent constructor.</p>